jakhu/no-more-rails/README.md

-# no-more-rails (wails)
+# no-more-rails (nmr)
-Rails is too complex, so wails makes it simpler by using nodejs and a simple app structure.
+Rails is too complex, so nmr makes it simpler by using nodejs and a simple app structure.

 <b>In active development!</b>